Nasal Surgery (Rhinoplasty)

 After surgery, small burst blood vessels may appear as tiny red spots on the skin's surface; these are usually minor but may be long-lasting.
-As for scarring, when rhinoplasty is performed from inside the nose, there is no visible scarring at all; when an "open" technique is used, or when the procedure calls for the narrowing of flared nostrils, the small scars on the base of the nose are usually not visible.
+As for scarring, when rhinoplasty is performed from inside the nose, there is no visible scarring at all, and when an "open" technique is used, or when the procedure calls for the narrowing of flared nostrils, the small scars at the base of the nose are usually not visible.

 Planning your Nasal Surgery

-Good communication between you and your physician is essential.
-In your initial consultation, the surgeon will ask what you'd like your nose to look like, evaluate the structure of your nose and face, and discuss the possibilities with you.
+Good communication between you and your surgeon is essential.
+In your initial consultation, Dr. Antell will ask what you'd like your nose to look like (photos are great), evaluate the structure of your nose and face, and discuss the possibilities with you.
 He or she will also explain the factors that can influence the procedure and the results.
 These factors include the structure of your nasal bones and cartilage, the shape of your face, the thickness of your skin, your age, and your expectations.

 Be sure to tell your surgeon if you've had any previous nose surgery or an injury to your nose, even if it was many years ago.
 You should also inform your surgeon if you have any allergies or breathing difficulties, if you're taking any medications, vitamins, or recreational drugs, and if you smoke.
 Don't hesitate to ask your doctor any questions you may have, especially those regarding your expectations and concerns about the results.